U.S. should try to delay IPO of China's Ant Group, Senator Rubio says

 “The Administration should take a serious look at the options available to delay Ant Group’s IPO,” he added.

-The Hong Kong leg of the IPO, part of a dual listing in Shanghai and Hong Kong, is being sponsored by China International Capital Corp 3908.HK, Citigroup C.N, JPMorgan JPM.N and Morgan Stanley MS.N.
-Credit Suisse CSGN.S is working as a joint global coordinator.
-Goldman Sachs GS.N is also involved.
+The Hong Kong leg of the IPO, part of a dual listing in Shanghai and Hong Kong, is being sponsored by China International Capital Corp, Citigroup, JPMorgan and Morgan Stanley.
+Credit Suisse is working as a joint global coordinator.
+Goldman Sachs is also involved.

 Ant declined to comment on Rubio’s remarks, but said its business was primarily in China and it is excited about growth prospects there.